SpongePowered/SpongeDocs/source/plugin/text/pagination.rst

     With the exception of contents, all components of the paginated list are optional.
 However, a title is strongly recommended.

-Finally, to send the paginated list to a player or another ``Audience``-like object, use :javadoc:`PaginationList.Builder#sendTo(Audience)`.
+Finally, to send the paginated list to a player or another :javadoc:`Audience`-like object, use :javadoc:`PaginationList.Builder#sendTo(Audience)`.

 And that's it!
 To recap, a fully functional paginated list could be generated and sent to a previously defined